zumasys/docs/site/jbase/release-notes/5.7/5.7.1/pn5_60769/README.md

 compiler_options = universe
 ```

-This patch has now added this option as a default for Universe emulations, so to enable **STOPM** and **STOPE** while running in Universe you need do nothing.
-If you want these Universe emulations in other emulation types, you can use one of the above mechanisms.
+This patch has now added this option as a default for UniVerse emulations, so to enable **STOPM** and **STOPE** while running in UniVerse you need do nothing.
+If you want these UniVerse emulations in other emulation types, you can use one of the above mechanisms.

 See PN5\_60770 for more details on setting compiler options.

-The syntax is similar to Universe, e.g.
+The syntax is similar to UniVerse, e.g.

 ```
 STOPM {Expression { , Expression { , Expression ...}}